Adventures in a Chinese Kitchen with Chef Janice Thomas

 Come and enjoy an indigenous travel experience to one of the world’s most storied cultures.

 Wed.
-Feb 26: Arrival in Kunming All guests will be picked up at the Kunming airport.
-We will check you into your hotelf the Green Lake Hotel, our 5 star hotel, located in the most elegant section of Kunming (population: 6 million).
+Mar.
+18: Arrival in Kunming All guests will be picked up at the Kunming airport.
+We will check you into your hotel-the Green Lake Hotel, our 5-star hotel, located in the most elegant section of Kunming (population: 6 million).
 You will have time to freshen up before we meet in the hotel lobby at 5 pm.
 We will stroll along the picturesque Green Lake and have our welcome dinner within walking distance of the hotel in a beautiful old courtyard home.
 After dinner we will stroll through the Green Lake Park and enjoy the nightlife which is filled with the sounds and sights of the Kunming people dancing, singing and playing.

 Mon.
-March 3: Monday Market Today we will visit the largest regional marketf Shaping.
-En route, we will stop at a local home to participate in the making of ‘ru shan,’ a distinctive cheese that is produced in thin sheets.
-It is eaten deep fried and garnished with sugar or diced and placed into tonight’s three course tea ceremony.
-We will tour the market with local Bai women who will introduce the large variety of foods and spices.
+Mar.
+23: Monday Market Today we will visit the largest regional market- Shaping.
+We will tour the market and introduce the large variety of foods and spices.
 For lunch, we will stop at a local Bai restaurant featuring fresh local foods such as pine needles, local mushrooms and wind dried meats.
 It is even better when everything is accompanied with homemade plum wine.
 After lunch, we will visit an old courtyard in the village of Zhoucheng to trace their renowned tie-dye process.
 Family guilds have been creating these woven treasures for centuries, and we observe the different stages of this creative tradition.
 The craftsmen believe that the indigo leaf, which produces the deep blues used in their textiles, is therapeutic, and textiles made from the dye retain the natural properties of the indigo leaf.
 We will also meander down old stone lanes and visit their famous Dragon Spring Temple and afternoon market – which is nestled beneath two massive, centuries-old Banyan trees.
-The traditional three-course tea ceremony with a local Xizhou music and singing troupe will take place after dinner at the Centre.
+The traditional three course tea ceremony with a local Xizhou music and singing troupe will take place after dinner at the Centre.

 Sun.
-March 9: Leaving Yunnan On this day, our program ends.
-After breakfast, all guests will be driven to the Lijiang airport for your connecting flight through Kunming to your next destination.
+Mar.
+29: Leaving Yunnan Sadly, our journey ends today.
+After breakfast, all guests will be driven to the Dali airport for your connecting flight through Kunming to your next destination.

 What – 13 day cultural excursion and culinary theme tour in Yunnan, China.

 Cost – $4,995 includes all domestic travel after arrival in Kunming, all accommodations, all meals (unless specified), and all activities and cultural services.
 Single supplement is an extra $600.
-Round trip, international airfare to Kunming from LAX is included.
+Round a trip, international airfare to Kunming from LAX is included.
 Price excluding international airfare is $900 less the total program price.
 Medical evacuation insurance is provided with airfare.
-Trip insurance will be offered for purchase separately.
+Trip insurance is recommended and will be offered for purchase separately.
+All guests should be fit to travel at altitudes of 6,500 feet and should be able to walk at least 5 miles a day on uneven ground.

-Group Size – This tour group is limited to 16 people to ensure that all participants receive more personal attention from the staff.
+Group Size – This tour group is limited to 18 people to ensure that all participants receive more personal attention from the staff.
 Minimum group size is 10 people; we reserve the right to cancel any tour if the minimum size is not met.
-All rooms are nonf smoking.
+All rooms are non-smoking.

 Not included – Guests are responsible for obtaining their own Chinese visa, costs related to alcohol, beverages not included in regular meals, laundry, personal items, souvenirs, long distance telephone calls or any travel taken outside stated itinerary.
 Airfare to and from LAX, trip interruption and cancellation is not included but can be purchased separately.